JoergBitzer/AudioDevOrga/installReadMe.md

 in VS use Ctrl+Shift+P (Command Palette) -> CMake Select Variant -> Choose Release or Debug

+For Windows check if the MSVC Redistributables (2015-2019) are installed.

 ### Find a plugin host (You should test your plugin with as many hosts as possible)

 1. You can build the pluginhost from JUCE (or did it already in the test)